MatStace/matstace.github.com/CV-Mat-Stace.md

 #### Developer - October 2008 to November 2010

 I originally joined Distilled as a LAMP web application developer, but when the system administrator left, I took on this role in addition to my web development work.
-As the sole system administrator for a small agency, this work covered everything from comissioning and maintaining servers, through office intranets and phone systems, to desktop support for a heterogeneous Windows, Linux, and Mac environment.
+As the sole system administrator for a small agency, this work covered everything from commissioning and maintaining servers, through office intranets and phone systems, to desktop support for a heterogeneous Windows, Linux, and Mac environment.
 The servers were a mix of Debian, Ubuntu, and CentOS, and the technology stack included (but was not limited to) Apache, Varnish, NGinx, MySQL

 ### [Colewood Internet][], Essex, UK